 Well, you could argue that there are other Indian philosophical systems, non-Buddhist systems, that also see this type of samsaric rebirth as a real problem.
 But what’s the cause of this?
 And now we have to go deeper.
 It’s not just to see that this is the only true thing, but Buddha went on to speak about what’s really, what’s truly the cause of this.
 Now we get much more specifically into a fuller Buddhist context.
 Buddha said the true cause of our problems, of this uncontrollably recurring samsara, the real problem is our unawareness of reality, of how we exist.

 What Buddha taught was – to just jump ahead a little bit – that we have to realize that it is thinking that an impossible way in which we exist is actually the way in which we really do exist.
 That’s the problem.
 We’re confused.
 We think that we exist in a way that is impossible.

-So the twelve links is basically a description of how rebirth works.
-In other words, the twelve links show us how do we, through our unawareness, through our confusion, how do we perpetuate over and over again having a body and a mind, which is going to act as the basis for experiencing the suffering of unhappiness and the suffering of worldly happiness, which never satisfies.
+So the 12 links is basically a description of how rebirth works.
+In other words, the 12 links show us how do we, through our unawareness, through our confusion, how do we perpetuate over and over again having a body and a mind, which is going to act as the basis for experiencing the suffering of unhappiness and the suffering of worldly happiness, which never satisfies.

 But Buddha didn’t leave it just at that by saying, “Well, this is how we perpetuate our samsaric suffering,” and then just complain about how terrible that is.
 Buddha went on to see that it is possible to have a true stopping of it.
 In other words, you can truly stop it, so that it never recurs again.
 That’s the third noble truth.